sghoweri/ascmats.github.io/docs/Manual-Installation/yamlcode.md

 <img src="../../images/ESPHome_mat_yaml.png" width="600">

 ## Go to the [TrampleTek Blue YAML](https://github.com/ASCKing9/TrampleTek-Blue-code/blob/main/TrampleTek_ESPHome.yaml) and follow the steps to add the necessary front matter to your YAML file.

-- You need to make sure the mat has your your Wi-Fi credentials.
+- You need to make sure the mat has your Wi-Fi credentials.
 You can either put your details directly into this file (you must have double quotations around the SSID and the password) or use the secrets.yaml file (optional steps below).

 <img src="../../images/ESPHome_mat_yaml_wifi_secrets.png" width="600">